 - Decreases in incidence and severity of varicose veins and thrombosis

 - Less complication in delivery and potentially shorter length of delivery

 - Improved glucose tolerance

-Reductions in the risk for complications during pregnancy is a major reason to participate in physical activity.
+Reductions in the risk for complications during pregnancy are a major reason to participate in physical activity.

-Aerobic physical activity in pregnancy can be beneficial in keeping the birth weight of the baby in the normal ranges.
+Aerobic physical activity in pregnancy can be beneficial in keeping the baby’s birth weight in the normal range.

 The level of training that is defined as correct for a pregnant woman is specific to the individual and based on many physiological and genetic factors.

 - Consult the primary healthcare provider before starting an exercise program.